 Ohtani arrived in America with plenty of hype as he aimed to be the Majors' first full-time two-way player since Babe Ruth a century earlier.
 After a tough Spring Training, Ohtani proved doubters wrong with brilliance on the mound -- including a one-hit outing in his second MLB start -- and massive power at the plate.

 The Japanese sensation finished his 2018 American League Rookie of the Year Award-winning campaign as the first player since Ruth to pair 20 home runs as a hitter with 10 appearances as a pitcher.

-However, injuries have hindered Ohtani's two-way prowess since then.
+Injuries hindered Ohtani's two-way prowess over the next two seasons.
 He underwent Tommy John surgery at the conclusion of the '18 season, which made him a full-time designated hitter the next year.
 Ohtani tried to return to the mound in 2020 but made only two starts before a forearm strain shut him down as a pitcher.

 Kenta Maeda, RHP, 2016-present